Spring of Bosnia

 A post shared by I V A N A (@_photo_iva_) on

-And why would you want to spend your summer day here?
+And why would you want to spend a summer day here?

-For a start, the air temperature is several degrees lower compared to the center of Sarajevo.
-If that's not a reason enough to visit this ideal summer resort, you may be drawn to the idyllic image of swans swimming peacefully on the lakes or an idea of a carriage ride through beautiful nature as you are caressed by the breeze from the surrounding Igman Mountain.
+To start, the air temperature is a few degrees lower compared to the center of Sarajevo.
+If that is not enough reason to visit this ideal summer resort, you might be attracted by the idyllic image of swans peacefully gliding across beautiful lakes, a carriage ride through stunning nature, while being caressed by the breeze from the surrounding mountain Igman.

 View this post on Instagram